Some boundedness properties of solutions to the Vafa-Witten equations on closed four-manifolds: Proof of Theorem The details of the proof presented here were conveyed to the author by Clifford Taubes.

-To complete the proof of Theorem \ref{th:taubes}, note first that $A_{\Delta}$ is defined on the complement of $Z$ but here it must be gauge equivalent to $A_{0}$.
-Thus, $A_{0}$ is anti self-dual on the complement of the set $Z$.
-Meanwhile, the set $Z$ has the measure zero, so this implies that the curvature of $A_{0}$ is anti self-dual on the complement of measure zero set.
-Since $A_{0}$ is an $L^2_1$-connection, its curvature is in any event $L^2$ and so standard elliptic regularity argument can be used to prove that there is an $L^2_2$ and $C^0$ automorphism of $P$ that writes $A_{0}$ is smooth connection with anti self-dual curvature.
+Note that $A_{\Delta}$ is anti-self-dual and gauge-equivalent over the complement of $Z$ to $A_0$.
+Thus, $A_0$ is an $L^2_1$ connection whose self-dual curvature is $L^2$, and vanishes on the complement of $Z$, which by Proposition \ref{th:stZ} is a set of measure zero.
+Hence the curvature of $A_0$ is anti-self-dual, and so a standard elliptic regularity argument (see e.g. \cite[\S 4.4]{DK} and Appendix \ref{sec:proof3.4}) can be used to prove that there is an $L^2_2$ and $C^0$ automorphism of $P$ that tranforms $A_0$ into a smooth connection with anti-self-dual curvature.
+After possibly composing $g_0$ with such an automorphism, we may assume without loss of generality that $A_0$ is smooth and that $g_0$ is continuous.

-Let $\Sigma \subset Z$ denote the $C^1$-submanifold that is described in Theorem \ref{th:stZ}.
-Keeping in mind that $A_{0}$ is smooth, it follows that its holonomy on a linking circle of $\Sigma$ must be very near the identity if the radius is very small.
-In particular, these holonomies converge to the identity on sequences of circles with radii converging to zero.
-This implies that $\sigma_{\Delta}$ can be extended across $\Sigma$ using parallel transport as covariantly constant section of $P \times_{SO(3)} \mathfrak{g}$.
-The fact that this is so implies that $\mathcal{I}$ extends across $\Sigma$ also and so it follows from the definition that $\Sigma$ is empty.
-See also \cite{SS}.

-Granted that $\Sigma$ is empty, it follows that $\mathcal{I}$ is isomorphic to the product bundle.
-This last observation and the fact that $Z$ is contained in a countable union of 2-dimensional Lipshiz submanifolds implies that $\sigma_{\Delta}$ can be extended across the whole of $Z$ as an $A_{\Delta}$-covariantly constant section.
-This is again done by parallel transport.
-The existence of such an extension implies that $A_{0}$ is a reducible connection with anti self-dual curvature.

-In the rest of this section, let us mention an observation which led to a formulation of Theorem \ref{th:main}.
-The point lies in relating the $L^2$-bound of a sequence of the extra fields $\{ B_{i} \}$ to the irreducibility of a connection.